AnthonyBear987/Laser-Cut/README.md

     - Various Acrylics
     - Cardboard
 - The size of the material cannot be bigger than 32 inches wide by 24 inches tall

 <div>
 <img src="Shelf.JPG" alt="Shelf" style="float: left; margin-right: 100px;" width="400"/>
   </div>

-This is a shelf in the makerspace of some of the different provided materials.
+A shelf in the makerspace with some of the different provided materials

 ***

 ## Steps:
 1) Import your DXF file to the RDWorks software that is on the computer next to the laser cutters
-2) Place the DXF graphic close to the top right (green square origin)
+2) Place the DXF graphic close to the top right (green square origin), photo example below
 3) Split portions of the graphic into separate colors and choose different cut modes:
 - Each color has individual set parameter by the user
 - Scan (engraving) or cut (vector or raster)